 Many homeowners assume that their insurance company will fulfill their obligations under a policy if the premiums have been paid in a timely manner.
-However, the insurance industry has a dirty little secret that often surprises policyholders.
-When a disaster like a hurricane causes devastating financial losses to homeowners, insurance companies routinely shirk their contractual obligation to fully pay claims.
+However, when a disaster like a hurricane causes devastating financial losses to homeowners, insurance companies routinely shirk their contractual obligation to fully pay claims.
 Instead, they pay far less than the value promised under the policy.
 According to industry studies reported by Bloomberg, insurance carriers typically pay between 30-60 percent less than the cost to rebuild an insured’s home.
 This average for underpayment of claims even takes into account the thousands of homeowners who file complaints with their state insurance regulator or lawsuits in court.

-The underpayment of homeowner claims has yielded huge profits for the insurance industry.
+The underpayment of homeowner insurance claims has yielded huge profits for the insurance industry.
 During one recent year period, property insurance carriers increase their profits from $49 billion to $73 billion.
-Court records from Florida and other states reveal the many tactics insurance companies use to underpay claims, such as:
+Court records from Florida and other states reveal that there are many tactics insurance companies use to underpay claims, such as:

 - Use of computer programs to reduce payments

 - Refusing to pay market value for damaged homes and personal property

 - Making voluminous and frivolous requests for documents and information

 Insurance companies routinely deny claims or refuse to pay the genuine value of a claim while daring policyholders to fight.
 As a former Texas Insurance Commissioner pointed out to Bloomberg, money managers have taken over the insurance industry.
 This change has shifted the focus of the insurance industry from their customers to their bottom line for the next quarter.